mikekatz04/LATW/README.md

 # Installation

+All tutorials can be run in Google Colab.
+There is a cell at the beginning of each tutorial that you can uncomment and run that will install necessary packages (for each tutorial) into the Colab environment.

 LATW leverages conda environments to install and use necessary packages.
 If you do not have [Anaconda](https://www.anaconda.com/download) or [miniconda](https://docs.anaconda.com/free/miniconda/index.html) installed, you must do this first and load your `base` conda environment.

 First, clone the repo and `cd` to the `LATW` directory.: